CTSecUK/Syskron-Security-CTF-2020/Write-ups/Leak audit.md

 +--------+---------------+-----------+-----------------------+--------------------------------+---------+--------------------------------------------------------------+------------+
 21 rows in set (0.001 sec)
 ```
-So now we have the count of 21 records, we have all the info needed to submit the flag. putting all the information tother we get a flag of;
+So now we have the count of 21 records, we have all the info needed to submit the flag.

+Putting all the information tother we get a flag of;

 ***syskronCTF{376_mah6geiVoo_21}***